johnokwaro-bit/phase-1-javascript-project-mode/README.md

 1. To see the menu of all meals offered by the restaurant, including a photo of each.

-2. To add a review concerning the meal that you received when the review form is submitted.
+2. To add a review concerning the meal that I have received when the review form is submitted.

 3. To remove a riview from the page by clicking a 'x' button below each review.

 4. To order a meal by clicking on its name or photo.
-When clicked, a pop-up message is displayed informing the user that the order has been received and instructing the user to choose the location from the search button.
+When clicked, a pop-up message is displayed informing the user that the order has been made.

-5. To choose location from the search button.
-Only users from the location served by the website are able to have their meals delivered.